TrudeEH/dotfiles/README.md

 Welcome to Trude's dotfiles.
 Here you will find my personal configurations, tools and scripts.
 Some of these only apply to the `trude` user, and assume the repository is always placed at `$HOME/dotfiles`.
 I highly recommend anyone interested to fork the repository and modify the configurations to your liking.
-This repo can be used as a base for you own dotfiles.
+This repo can be used as a base for your own dotfiles.

 Looking for my **sway** dotfiles?
 [Click Here](https://github.com/TrudeEH/dotfiles/tree/arch-sway)